truss-security/truss-docs/docs/dashboard/index.md

 ---
-sidebar_position: 5
+sidebar_position: 1
+title: Dashboard
 ---

-# Truss Dashboard Documentation
+# Truss Dashboard

-## Overview
-The Truss Dashboard is a graphical interface to the vast Truss security data database.
+The Truss dashboard and graph engine (coming soon!) provides for the exploration and cataloging of threat intelligence, enabling you to leverage security data tailored to your infrastructure, applications, software, and the key threats you care about most.

 The database contains curated security information and intelligence products from decentralized sources and intelligence outlets.
 The dashboard provides various functionalities to search, filter, and export data, as well as insights on the most frequent categories, authors, tags, and regions.

 ## Page Descriptions and Operations